-The carrying amounts of evaluation and exploration assets are reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
+The carrying amounts of exploration and evaluation assets are reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
 If there are indicators of impairment, an exercise is undertaken to determine whether the carrying values are in excess of their recoverable amount.
-Such review is undertaken on an asset-by-asset basis, except where such assets do not generate cash flows independent of other assets, and then the review is undertaken at the cash-generating unit level.
+Such review is undertaken on an asset-by-asset basis, except where such assets do not generate cash flows independent of other assets, and then the review is undertaken at the cash-generating unit ("CGU") level.

 The assessment requires the use of estimates and assumptions such as long-term commodity prices, future capital requirements, and exploration potential.
-Changes in these assumptions will affect the recoverable amount of the evaluation and exploration assets.
+Changes in these assumptions will affect the recoverable amount of the exploration and evaluation assets.

-If the carrying amount of an asset or its cash-generating unit ("CGU") exceeds the recoverable amount, an impairment provision is recorded to reflect the asset at the lower amount.
+If the carrying amount of an asset or its CGU exceeds the recoverable amount, an impairment provision is recorded to reflect the asset at the lower amount.
 Impairment losses are recognized in the income statement.